Online EMDR Therapy for Trauma in Oregon

 -

-Sessions are $140 (50 minutes), virtual for Oregon residents.
 I keep a few Open Path sliding-scale spots when available.
-If you’d like to talk options, bring it to the consult and we’ll see what’s possible!
+If you’d like to talk options, bring it to the consult, and we’ll see what’s possible!

 Let’s make therapy simple.